SaiSoundharya/MusicMaker/README.md

 # SearchBar
-# A basic resposnsive working search bar
+## This is basic responsive working search bar